ihdk/movie-database/README.md

 ### Favourites

-Page displays selected favourite movies the same way as they are displayed in Movie Search page.
+Page displays selected favourite movies the same way as they are displayed in the Movie Search page.

-List of favourite movies is stored locally in browser using [React Persist](https://www.npmjs.com/package/redux-persist).
+List of favourite movies is stored locally in the browser using [React Persist](https://www.npmjs.com/package/redux-persist).

 Main component: `Favourites` in `./src/components/favourites/Favourites`